-It is reported that less than 20 percent of stolen cargo is ever recovered, making cargo theft one of the most expensive incidents drivers can face when on the road.
-On average it is a problem that cost anywhere between $15 to $30 billion.
+It is reported that less than 20 percent of stolen cargo is ever recovered, making cargo theft one of the most expensive incidents that drivers face on the road.
+On average, it costs anywhere from $15 to $30 billion.

-Crime and theft specialist, Scott Cornell notes that in recent years cargo thieves are more likely to target mixed retail loads or less-than-truckload shipments because of their definitions of being less secure than larger truckloads.
+Crime and theft specialist, Scott Cornell notes that in recent years cargo thieves are becoming more likely to target mixed retail loads or less-than-truckload shipments because they are perceived as being less secure than larger truckloads.

-Improving load security can be easy if you have an inside perspective on how thieves choose their targets and methods behind their madness.
-There are several cargo theft tactics from straight cargo theft to cyber-attack methods.
+Improving load security is easy if you understand how thieves choose their targets and the methods behind their madness.
+There are several cargo theft tactics including straight cargo theft and cyber-attack methods.

 Types of Cargo Theft